-Fortran 2018 is a minor revision of Fortran 2008 (which was when Fortran became a Partioned Global Address Space (PGAS) language with the introduction of coarrays).
-The revisions mostly target additional parallelisation features and increased interoperability with C and is expected to be released in July 2018.
+Fortran 2018 is a significant revision of Fortran 2008 (which was when Fortran became a Partioned Global Address Space (PGAS) language with the introduction of coarrays).
+The revisions mostly target additional parallelisation features and increased interoperability with C and was released on November 28, 2018.

 Most Fortran-based software E-CAM sees in practice is implemented in Fortran 95 and there appears to be little awareness of the parallel features of the latest Fortran standards.
-E-CAM has considered organising a workshop that addresses this lack of awareness (similar to the "Software Engineering and Parallel Programming in Modern Fortran" held at the Cranfield University), though support for such an initiative has not been strong within the community.
+E-CAM has considered organising a workshop that addresses this lack of awareness (similar to the "Software Engineering and Parallel Programming in Modern Fortran" held at the Cranfield University), though initial demand for such an initiative has not been strong within the community.
+PRACE do off similar courses, such as Advanced Fortran Programming at E-CAM partner CSC, and we currently direct interested parties to these courses.